How to Move to Italy from the US

 • Visa application form: Obtain the appropriate visa application form from the Italian consulate or embassy in your jurisdiction.
 Complete the form accurately and legibly, providing all requested information.

-• Proof of accommodation: Provide evidence of where you will be staying during your time in Italy.
+• Proof of accommodation: Provide evidence of where you will be staying during your time in Italy according to your foreign rental income.
 This could include hotel reservations, a rental agreement, or a letter of invitation from a host.

 • Financial statements: Demonstrate your financial means to support yourself during your stay in Italy.
 This may include bank statements, proof of income, or sponsorship letters if applicable.